 I’ve debating listing the places in Ezekiel where this statement is made (or a variation of it), and decided to go for it, even though it will appear as only a pile of numbers.
 But for anyone in doubt as to the importance of this, wonder no longer.
 God wants His people to know Who is on First!
 Ezekiel 6:7,10,14; 7:4,27; 11:12; 12:15; 13:9,21,23; 14:8; 15:7; 16:62; 17:21,24; 20:20,26,38,44; 22:16,22; 23:49; 24:24,27; 25:5,7,11,17; 28:24,26; 29:16,21; 30:19,26; 32:15; 33:29; 34:30; 35:4,9,15; 36:11,23,38; 37:6,14; 38:23; and finally 39:28.

 Whew!
-(I went through the entire Book of Ezekiel for this, highlighting each verse where the Lord makes this statement.)
+Are you in awe?
+I am.
 If repetition means anything, then clearly it’s important to the Living God that His people know He is alive and on the job and involved in their situation.

 That is the missing element in the worship of many in our pews.
 They go through the motions, sing the hymns, offer up the prayers, bring their tithes, and teach their lessons.
 But God is far off.
 He is a concept more than a Living Presence.
 This, we might add, is not always their fault.
 We in the pulpit have frequently conducted ourselves and delivered our messages as though we were off on a picnic far from home without oversight or accountability.
 If the pulpit acts that way, the pew will not be long following.